isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ## <a name="nx_sntp_client_utility_msecs_to_fraction"></a>nx_sntp_client_utility_msecs_to_fraction

-Konwertuj milisekundy na składnik datafrakcji NTP
+Konwertowanie milisekund na składnik ułamkowy NTP

 ### <a name="prototype"></a>Prototype